williechen8399-droid/Cybersecurity-Portfolio/TryHackMe/Network Fundamentals/README.md

 - LANs (Local Area Networks) connect computers in a small area, like a home or an office.
 -  The OSI Model explains how data travels through 7 layers.
 -  Packets and frames are data broken into smaller chunks to move across the network.
--  Networks can be extended wider as the internet.
+-  Networks can be extended further as the Internet.

 ### Skills Gained
 - I can successfully explain what a network is and why it is so effective in cybersecurity.